While divorce has always been an expensive undertaking, higher inflation is making it an even costlier event.

 Impact of higher interest rates

 It is common practice for the spouse who remains in the marital home post-divorce to be required to remove their ex from the mortgage.
 The only way to do this is to refinance.
-But given where mortgage rates are today, that might mean giving up a 3% rate (or less) on the current mortgage for a 7% rate on the new loan.
+But given where mortgage rates are today, that might mean giving up a 3% rate (or lower) on the current mortgage for a 7% rate (or higher) on the new loan.
 A more expensive loan will have an impact on monthly cash flow.
 In addition, depending on the new debt-to-income ratio, qualifying for a new mortgage might not even be possible.

 Many high-net-worth divorces include the division of illiquid assets, such as business, real estate or private equity interests.
 In years past, finding sources of inexpensive debt to buy out the other party’s interest was a common practice.
 Today, this has become increasingly difficult, forcing some to co-own these types of assets even after divorce.

-The rise of interest rates is also creating extreme volatility in the equity and fixed income markets, making it harder than ever to equitably divide investment accounts.
+The rise of interest rates has also created extreme volatility in the equity and fixed income markets, making it harder than ever to equitably divide investment accounts.
 Account balances are dramatically changing week by week.
 An unfair division of assets could result if a spouse elects to take one account over another without fully understanding the holdings.
 It’s also important to understand the potential tax consequences if rebalancing the account post-divorce is necessary in order to fund new goals, reduce risk or both.
 Working with a trusted financial advisor and CPA can help a divorcing couple accurately value their investments, even in a volatile market.

 Working together to protect the family’s wealth

-Despite the stress of inflation, rising interest rates and market volatility, it is important for divorcing couples to recognize that working together in the midst of all the uncertainty can help protect the wealth they have worked so hard to create over the years.
+Despite the stress of inflation, higher interest rates and market volatility, it is important for divorcing couples to recognize that working together in the midst of all the uncertainty can help protect the wealth they have worked so hard to create over the years.

 Seeking out expert advice, becoming informed on the available options and keeping emotions at bay is key to give divorcing couples the perspective they need to evaluate the entire picture and make informed decisions — which is more important than ever in today’s economic climate.